MarcusElwin/MarcusElwin.github.io/ds-with-mac/content/posts/running-data-f1/index.md

 The timeline above illustrates a "regular" week a typical "product" using some agile framework such as *kanban* or *scrum* team, working in weekly sprints in my experience.

-#### Day 1 Weekly preparations
+#### Day 1: Weekly Preparations
-Depending on what team you work in Mondays are usually used for:
+Mondays kick off the week with various activities based on your team's focus:

-* Weekly team meeting to sync on any spillover from last week, focus for team this week, and potentially startup of any new initatives.
-Some companies might use [DRIs](https://about.gitlab.com/handbook/people-group/directly-responsible-individuals/) to lead an inititive, often an engineer in the team.
-Whilst at other companies this responsibility might be more on the PM and or EM.
+- Teams often hold a weekly meeting to review last week's progress, set this week's priorities, and potentially launch new initiatives.
+Some companies rely on Directly Responsible Individuals ([DRIs](https://about.gitlab.com/handbook/people-group/directly-responsible-individuals/)) to lead initiatives, while others may delegate this responsibility to Product Managers or Engineering Managers.
-* Feature work is typically picked up again.
+- Feature work resumes, gaining momentum.

-#### Day 2-4 Feature Work
+#### Day 2-4: Feature Work
-During these days most of the focus is mainly on feature work:
+Midweek, the focus sharpens on feature development:

-* Feature work in 1 or more initatives, where data product teams tend to be cross-functional
+- Teams dive into feature work as part of one or more initiatives, leveraging cross-functional collaboration.
-* Daily standups or checkins to check progress and any blockers on deliveries
+- Daily standups or check-ins track progress and address any blockers.
-* Team retros to evaluate way of working or other topics that can be weekly or bi-weekly.
-Also good time for team to evaluate and complain.
+- Team retrospectives provide opportunities to evaluate work methods and discuss various topics on a weekly or bi-weekly basis.
+It's also a time for team members to voice their thoughts.

-#### Day 5 Demos & planning
+#### Day 5: Demos & Planning
-Finally race day :car:...or demo day:
+Finally, it's time for "race day :racing_car:" or "demo day" on Friday:

-* Wrap of of feature work before end of week, brave souls merge to production on Fridays others relax :beer:
+- Feature work is wrapped up before the week's end.
+Brave souls might merge changes into production on Fridays, while others take a more relaxed approach. :beer:
-* Usually some demo session is hold, internal in the team or across the company
+- Demo sessions are often held, either internally within the team or across the entire company.
-* Grooming and planning for next week is also typically done.
+- Grooming and planning for the upcoming week take place, ensuring a smooth transition.

 ## What are some similarities between F1 and DPT?
 So now that we know how a Formula 1 team and Data Product Team works, let's look at some simularities: